KazaiMazai/SwiftletModel/README.md

 // The save time of a specific entity, or nil if it was never saved let userUpdatedAt = user.updatedAt(in: context)

-// The most recent save time across all entities of a type,
+// The most recent save time across the entity and its loaded relations,
-// or nil if none were saved
+// or nil if none were saved.
+Only relations that are loaded on the
+// instance are traversed.
-let lastUserChange = User.lastUpdatedAt(in: context)
+let latestInGraph = chat.updatedAt(in: context, withNested: true)
 ```

-`lastUpdatedAt(in:)` is handy as a sync cursor — use it as the lower bound for the next incremental fetch without scanning every entity.

 The metadata system supports both Comparable and Hashable values, allowing you to:
 - Track timestamps for entity changes